grfreche/grfreche.github.io/machine_learning.md

 # Regression

 This first part deals with the problem of regression.
-It is divided into three main topics: linear regression, Kalman filters and non-linear regression
+It is divided into three main topics: linear regression, Kalman filters and non-linear regression.

 ## Linear regression